cstepien/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > 1) `ls alt` is a combo of ls options that lists all contents including hidden ones, in long format, and ordered by most recently edited
+> > 1) `ls -alt` is a combo of ls options that lists all contents including hidden ones, in long format, and ordered by most recently edited
 > > 2) `ls -1` displays files and directories 1 per line, easier to read
 > > 3) `ls -R` displays subdirectories and files in addition to files in working directory
 > > 4) `ls -F` flags filenames with a slash for directories, * for executable, and other flags